Jorge Luis Borges: One of the Most Influential Writers of All Time

 Success despite the darkness

 Despite his blindness, he continued working.
 His family, especially his mother, his wife, Elsa Astete Millán, and later his last partner, the Argentine writer María Kodama, were key in the creation of his literary work at this time.
-He continued publishing works such as the Anthology of Fantastic Zoology, Dreamtigers, and books of poems such as The Gold of the Tigers.
+He continued publishing works such as the Book of Imaginary Beings, Dreamtigers, and books of poems such as The Gold of the Tigers.
 He even collaborated with Harvard University for two years.

 His artistic life was intense, rich, and very productive regardless of the darkness inside his eyes.
 Moreover, he requested his retirement as director of the National Library of Buenos Aires in 1973.
 He had dedicated almost 20 years of his life to that work.